Dilshan-686/heart-disease-prediction-ML/README.md

 ## 📈 Results

-All four models performed well, with **Logistic Regression** and **Random Forest** achieving an accuracy of approximately **88%**.
-The models showed balanced precision and recall, with only minor misclassifications.
+- **Logistic Regression** and **Random Forest** both achieved an accuracy of approximately **88%**.

-Confusion matrices were used to visually compare model performance, confirming their reliability and consistency across the board.
+- Metrics were well-balanced between classes.
+- Confusion matrices showed consistent performance, with only a few misclassifications.

 ---

 ## 🔍 Key Learnings

-- Logistic Regression, while simple, performed as well as Random Forest for this dataset.
+- Logistic Regression, though simple, was very effective.
-- Random Forest added robustness and feature handling but didn't significantly outperform the linear model.
+- Random Forest added robustness but didn’t significantly outperform the linear model.
-- KNN and SVM provided useful points of comparison, demonstrating how different algorithmic approaches perform under the same conditions.
+- Simpler models can perform surprisingly well when the data is clean and informative.

 ---